yongfengxu/gitskills/README.md

 # gitskills
-Creating a new branch is quick
+Creating a new branch is quick AND simple.
-One more time
-third time